FREQUENTLY ASKED QUESTIONSA COLLECTION OF COMMON QUESTIONS AND ANSWERS

 Are you hiring?

-All of our current job postings are available
+All of our current job postings are available here!

 Do you really like shooting weddings?
 Why?

 Actually, I do.
 I have a degree in theatre, and that will always be my first love.
 I spent years dancing and training for a career in theatre, only to graduate from college and think "Eh, this might not be for me."
-A summer spend interning at a Broadway theatre and a handful of very stressful auditions later, and I knew that I didn't want to make my career as a performer.
+A summer spent interning at a Broadway theatre and a handful of very stressful auditions later, I knew that I didn't want to make my career as a performer.
 I adore weddings because they marry everything that I love about the theatricality of a stage production with the beautiful drama that is everyday life.
 I love witnessing moments unfold and unfurl.
 I love watching a day grow and swell from beginning to end.
 I love the delicate three-act structure of a wedding day.
 I'm not a swooning newbie proclaiming that I love love, but I do love weddings.
 Honestly.

 Do you have hobbies outside of the wedding world?